taliox/mailstatic/README.md

 mailstatic really comes in handy if you want to provide a static HTML page with no actual backend.
 By using mailstatic, there is no need for additional technologies like Javascript or PHP which enables your project to have a much smaller code base and to be much thinner in total.
 If you want to build a lightweight page, mailstatic is an easy-to-use tool to process user inputs by simply adding HTML forms.

-Additionally to a much thinner project, mailstatic brings a seperate system taking care of all the user input processing which can be scaled to any need.
+Additionally to a much thinner project, mailstatic brings a separate system taking care of all the user input processing which can be scaled to any need.
 The server saves all of the received input in a PostgreSQL DB which allows you to track, retrace and process the received input.

 Due to security mechanisms like [Googles Recaptcha v2](https://developers.google.com/recaptcha/docs/display) an abuse of the service is prevented.